Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Children of Nazis by Tania Crasnianski
+1. Band of Brothers by Stephen Ambrose
 2. Penance by Kanae Minato

-### Current Book Completed Count as of 6/8/26
+### Current Book Completed Count as of 6/18/26

-Non-fiction - 5\
+Non-fiction - 6\
 Fiction - 7